Trial by Self

-Trial by Self is an American micro-budget independent film written and directed by Brandon Allen Powell.
+Trial by Self is a 2011 American micro-budget independent film written and directed by Brandon Allen Powell.

 It is the debut film of Brandon Allen Powell and was written to be as inexpensive to shoot as possible.
 In addition to writing and directing the film, Powell also produced, shot and edited the film himself.

 Synopsis

 Torn apart by seemingly trivial life events, Tony Fisher, who was once a loving father and husband is now a self-destructive, despondent and emotionally unavailable man.
 His daughter Sarah avoids being at home because of the awkward family situation, while his wife Keri tries her best to reach Tony.
 The people around them are meeting violent ends and this is taking a toll on the family.

 Cast

 The cast of Trial by Self is made up of mostly unknown actors.
 Many of the actors had no prior acting experience.